 Swedish Minced Legumes is the base of the burger

 All the ingredients in the legume burger such as legumes, mushrooms, oats and camelina seeds are grown in Sweden, contributing to sustainable Swedish farming.
-The base of the burger is Swedish Minced Legumes – a relatively new product in the market which consists of sweet lupines, broad beans, field peas and leftovers from cold-pressed rapeseed production and a little salt.
+The base of the burger is Swedish Minced Legumes – a relatively new product in the market which consists of sweet lupines, broad beans, grey peas and leftovers from cold-pressed rapeseed production and a little salt.
 Nothing else.
 The mince is full of proteins with high-quality amino-acid profile and fibers which people generally don’t get enough of.
 Out of the burger’s fat content of 9.15 %, as much as 86 % is made up of unsaturated fat, which is good from a health perspective.

 The legume burger uses only 1/8 of arable land compared to a meat burger

 The legume burger has several advantages from both an environmental and a health perspective.
 The production of legumes in Sweden has substantially less climate impact than minced meat.
 One kilogram of minced meat releases 26 kg CO₂e while legumes on average release 0.7 kg CO₂e.
 Furthermore 1 kg cooked legumes release 1.3 % of emissions compared to beef mince since the legumes swell to double size when cooked.
 Also, much less arable land is needed to grow food directly for human consumption rather than producing forage to turn it into meat.
 Producing meat requires eight times more land.
-And – all the main ingredients in the legume mince come from flowering crops; sweet lupines, broad beans, field peas and rapeseed, which benefit pollinators thus contributing to biodiversity.
+And – all the main ingredients in the legume mince come from flowering crops; sweet lupines, broad beans, grey peas and rapeseed, which benefit pollinators thus contributing to biodiversity.